Otterman speaks…

 Battle of Singapore (1942): Landings begin in the north-west

 Each Chinese New Year, I find myself thinking about the events of 1942.
-On 8th February, after yet another a day of bombing, the landings began in the evening.
+On 8th February, after yet another a day of bombing, the landings began in the evening at the Battle of Sarimbun Beach.

 At 8.30pm on February 8 [1942], Australian machine gunners opened fire on vessels carrying a first wave of 4,000 troops from the 5th and 18th Divisions towards Singapore island.
 The Japanese assaulted Sarimbun Beach, in the sector controlled by the Australian 22nd Brigade under Brigadier Harold Taylor.”